Dynobase/serverless-dynamodb-api-boilerplate/README.md

 - **Interacts with DynamoDB** using [DocumentClient](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/DynamoDB/DocumentClient.html) and [DynamoDB Toolbox](http://dynamodbtoolbox.com/)
 - **Works with both REST and GraphQL**
 - **Managable** - To avoid spaghetti code, `serverless.yml` is divided into logical parts.
 Functions' code is placed next to their definitions
-- **CORS** - allows preflight requests to the resource using the OPTIONS method.
+- **CORS by default** - allows preflight requests to the resource using the OPTIONS method.

 ## Quick start